Micronutrients Increase Immunity

 “These data indicated that supplementation of micronutrients might increase immune function and reduce the incidence of common infections in type 2 diabetic outpatients.”

-Micronutrients include not only vitamins, but also minerals and trace minerals that are often overlooked in the diet.
+Micronutrients are basically nutrients that are often ignored by people because they are consumed in smaller amounts.Yes, micronutrients do include vitamins.
+But they also include minerals and trace minerals that are often overlooked in the diet.
 These trace minerals include iodine, manganese, boron, zinc, copper and selenium.

 The logical conclusion is to obtain micronutrients at levels available in their natural combinations.

 Learn more about strengthening immunity through diet and natural supplementation and help support this free news service.